Systems-Level Attack Surface of Edge Agent Deployments on IoT: Introduction

 Critically, these agents do not choose their communication infrastructure: they \emph{inherit} it.
-MQTT pub/sub is the de facto coordination layer in IoT deployments (AWS IoT Core, Azure IoT Hub, Home Assistant, SwitchBot), handling billions of device messages daily~\cite{andy2017, harsha2018}.
+MQTT pub/sub is a widely used coordination substrate in IoT deployments~\cite{mishra2020, andy2017, harsha2018}.
 When LLM agents are deployed on this hardware, MQTT becomes their command-and-control plane by default.
 Our analysis examines the security consequences of this inheritance: what happens when a protocol designed for telemetry becomes the coordination bus for autonomous agents with physical actuation.